Turn your AWS DevSecOps Pipeline into a bunker

 This post was co-authored by Teddy Ferdinand.
-Who is working as Cloud Security Architect 🐻 Introduction In this series, we will talk about the emergence of the DevSecOps movement, and more especially, what are the benefits of introducing a DevSecOps approach on your existing CI/CD Pipelines.
+Who is working as Cloud Security Architect 🐻 Introduction In this series, we will talk about the emergence of the DevSecOps movement, and more especially, what the benefits are of introducing a DevSecOps approach to your existing CI/CD Pipelines.
 CI/CD Pipeline To give you some context, you will find in the diagram below a standard DevOps CI/CD Pipeline.
 DevSecWhat?
-DevSecOps could be defined as a shift from a central internal security team to the inclusion of security practices into the existing DevOps teams: DevSecOps 🎉 ...
+DevSecOps could be defined as a shift from a central internal security team to the inclusion of security practices in the existing DevOps teams: DevSecOps 🎉 ...

 Update on being Independent [6 months later]

 This post is the second part of a series about my journey as an Independent AWS Cloud Architect.
-Status As I’ve already told you in the first part, I’ve started my own business in early January 2020.
-After the first 6 months of being an Independent AWS Architect in France, I’m very happy with this move, no regret, and I won’t see any upcoming U-turn move to come back as a full-time employee. ...
+Status As I already told you in the first part, I started my own business in early January 2020.
+After the first 6 months of being an Independent AWS Architect in France, I’m very happy with this move, no regret, and I don’t see any upcoming U-turn to come back as a full-time employee. ...

 GitHub Actions with AWS: Hands-On